 Should an employee be absent without leave during a period of sickness absence (e.g. the employee stops sending in fit notes).
 Managers should follow the guidance provided and seek advice from Human Resources.

-• Unexplained or Unauthorised Absence - Managers Guidance under development (available in due course)
+• Unexplained or Unauthorised Absence - Managers Guidance

 17. Absence and Holiday Entitlement